Benjamin Looi

 Benjamin Looi / May 5, 2026

 Some friends told me their company was hiring.
-The pay sounded decent, the stack wasn't glamorous but it was steady work, and — most importantly — I'd get to see my friends every day at the office.
+The pay sounded decent, the stack was steady, and I would get to see my friends every day at the office.
 I went through the interviews, felt good about them, and then came the salary conversation.
-The number they came back with was noticeably short of what I needed.
-We couldn't agree, and that should have been the end of the story.
+Their number came in short of what I needed.
+We could not agree, and that should have ended the story.

 It wasn't.

 So I had a look.
-And what I found was, to put it gently, a relic.
+I found a relic.

 The Application

-The company runs an internal PHP application that's been serving thousands of employees for over ten years.
-Ten years is a long time.
-Think about where PHP was a decade ago.
-Think about what "best practices" meant back then.
-Now imagine that application has been maintained — loosely — ever since, by a rotating cast of developers who each left their own little landmines buried in the codebase before moving on.
+The company runs an internal PHP application that has served thousands of employees for over ten years.
+Ten years is a long time in PHP.
+The app had been maintained loosely by a rotating cast of developers, with each person leaving a few risky patterns behind before moving on.

 Here's what I found: